 A percentage of the investment charge should also be set aside to fund apprenticeships and on-location training.
 High youth unemployment is largely caused by the mismatch between the skills that young people offer and those prospective employers need.
 Indeed, countries with the lowest youth jobless rates have a close relationship between education and work.

 Many of todays successful businesses grew over many years and a long hard climb, starting with minimal capital, operating on a shoestring, and reinvesting every penny of profit.
 Regional Development Banking can provide sufficient capital for a good business venture to start at full operation, properly equipped for maximum productivity.

-Indeed, by conditionally requiring the highest standards of product and service quality, Development Banking can increase competitiveness, and the high level of productivity which creates real and lasting prosperity.
+By conditionally requiring the highest standards of product and service quality, Development Banking can increase competitiveness, and the high level of productivity which creates real and lasting prosperity.

 Gross and growing inequality of income has become a major issue, and a major source of social discontent.
-And statistics support popular instincts: as of 2016 the richest 1% of the worlds population now owns 50% of its total wealth, according to a report by Credit Suisse.
+And statistics support popular instincts: the richest 1% of the worlds population now owns 50% of its total wealth, according to a report by Credit Suisse.